 PMCID: all published articles receive a PMCID

-Pulmonary Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Study Protocol, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Mini Review, Original Research, Perspective, Protocols, Review and Systematic Review.
+Pulmonary Medicine welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Correction, Editorial, General Commentary, Methods, Mini Review, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Pulmonary Medicine, where they are peer-reviewed by the Associate and Review Editors of the specialty section.